Make sure that you don’t miss these ten Ayutthaya temples with this Ayutthaya itinerary.

-Even the locals were wilting.
-Jeeda, my charming and hospitable guesthouse host, told me that it was ten degrees hotter than the same time last year.
-Moreover, Ayutthaya’s notoriously territorial dogs were too hot to raise a sleepy eyelid, let alone a cautionary growl.
+Even the locals were also wilting.
+This included Ayutthaya’s notoriously territorial dogs who were too hot to raise a sleepy eyelid, let alone a cautionary growl.

 Although you can catch a bus to Ayutthaya, the easiest way is to travel by train from Hua Lamphong station, on the northern edge of Bangkok’s Chinatown area and accessible from the city’s metro system.
 Trains are frequent and cheap.